On the Binary Lossless Many-Help-One Problem with Independently Degraded Helpers: Background

-In this work, following \cite{gel1979} and \cite{Oohama2005}, we consider that the auxiliary sources (a.k.a. helpers) are conditionally independent given the primary source.
-Hereafter, this scenario is referred to as the CI condition.
-Thus the joint probability distribution of $X_1, X_2,...,X_N$ satisfies
+Assume that we are given $(L+1)$ memoryless sources, where one of these sources is the primary source, while the $L$ remaining ones are helpers.
+The primary source is generated i.i.d. according to a distribution defined on the finite alphabet $\calX_0$ of size $|\calX_0|<\infty$.
+The helpers are conditionally independent given the primary source on the finite alphabet $\calX_l$ of size $|\calX_l|<\infty$ for $l \in [L]$.
+Hereafter, this case is referred to as the CI condition.
+The joint probability mass function (pmf) of $\{X_l\}_{l\in [0:L]}$ satisfies

-As mentioned before, the CI condition finds important application to emerging cooperative communication techniques based on lossy relaying links.